 Back Porch Soap Co. was founded in 1998 by organic beauty and skincare formulator, Marla Bosworth.
-For as long as she can remember, she has been inspired by nature and alchemy to create beautiful things.
+For as long as she can remember, she has been inspired by nature and the alchemical process to create skincare products.
 As a young girl, she grew up in the countryside of central Illinois and in early youth moved to beautiful Jackson Hole, Wyoming.

 Marla teaches workshops throughout the U.S. She has been making soap, natural perfumes, blending essential oils and formulating cosmetics for 20 years.

 Understanding retail sales and products at an early age (she began working in retail at the age of 16), Marla developed an eye for how to differentiate consumer products and began uncovering the secrets to successful selling techniques – from tourist gift shop boutiques to ski apparel and equipment stores.

 Marla's love of retail prompted her to open her store, named Back Porch Soap Co., in the Boston area.
 She also manufactures product in-store and began teaching cosmetic formulation classes in 2003.
 After 25 years in Massachusetts, she moved back to Jackson Hole, Wyoming and opened her flagship store.

 Marla has been featured in The New York Times, The Wall Street Journal, Fox News, Boston media, Jackson Hole media and numerous beauty industry publications.
 She has been a guest lecturer at universities around the U.S.